 This is a hidden gem of a Raleigh coffee shop.
 We didn’t even know it was here for quite some time.

 Located on Hillsborough Street but a bit further down from NC State and away from downtown.
 If you’ve heard of the Brickhouse Sports Bar it’s next door to that, and across the street from Meredith College.

-Lucky Tree offers a wide selection of delicious coffee options and specialty lattes, and great vegan and gluten free bakery goods.
+Lucky Tree offers a wide selection of delicious coffee and tea options and specialty lattes, and great vegan and gluten free bakery goods.
 Plus wine and beers.
 Our kids are fans of their hot chocolates.